bayyatej/LiveSubs/README.md

 # LiveSubs
 LiveSubs is a video chat web application that utilizes real-time translation captioning to improve communication between multiple cultures.
+Whether it is a simple video call with your friends across the world or an international business meeting, LiveSubs has you covered!

 This was created during the 36-hour hackathon, [SpartaHack V](https://spartahack.com).